 d) The rest of the salad:

 You need capers, Croatian ones.
 From vinegar, not salt.
 Not too many.
 Make tiny cubes from some cherry tomatoes, parsley, 1 small onion.
 Onion cubes must be really miniature.
 Garlic.
 A lot.
 Also cut it really small.

-and lots of high quality olive oil.
+Add wine vinegar and lots of high-quality olive oil.
 If you are not an expert on olive oil do not buy it from local open market old ladies!
 It is usually pure garbage!
 Go to a shop and look for Istrian oil.
 (Tip: You can’t go wrong with anything from a Croatian region of Istria).
-Or use some other Croatian olive oil, but you are looking for around 80kn/litre.
+Or use some other Croatian olive oil, but you are looking for around 80kn/liter.
 Don’t go crazy, no need.
 Salt, pepper.
 And now add the potatoes.
 Carefully mix again with your hands trying not to smash them.